Large deviations for maximum local time of simple random walk in dimensions $d\ge 3$: Introduction

 Note that

 Thus, setting

 we may rewrite \eqref{eq:discrete_UD} as

 In this paper, the downward problem is fully resolved for the continuous-time walk.
-For the discrete-time walk, we prove the corresponding upper bound, while the matching lower bound, which is much more involved due to the nature of discrete-time walk, is proved in a separate paper \cite{li2026loopprune_inprep} using a novel construction we name as ``loop-pruned random walk''.
+For the discrete-time walk, we prove the corresponding upper bound, while the matching lower bound, which is much more involved due to the discrete-time nature of the walk, is proved in the loop-pruning paper~\cite{li2026loopprune_inprep} using a novel construction called the ``loop-pruned random walk''.

 \begin{theorem}[Downward deviations] For any $\beta \in (0,1]$ and $u \in \mathbb{R}$, as $t \to \infty$ or $n \to \infty$, we have